-If your child is absent due to illness for more than two days, you may call the Main Office to request that some work be provided for your child to complete at home when s/he is feeling better.
-The teacher and/or an assistant teacher will work with your child upon his/her return to ensure that essential concepts are reviewed.
+If your child is absent due to illness for more than two days, you may email the teacher to request that some work be provided for your child to complete at home when feeling better.
+The teacher and/or an assistant teacher will work with your child after their return to ensure that essential concepts are reviewed.

 If your child is absent due to a vacation, we are not able to provide school work in advance of that trip.
 We recommend, in these instances, that families engage their children in daily reading and writing, especially related to the trip (e.g. the location & culture of the area, daily adventures, etc.).
-Upon your child's return to school, the teacher and/or an assistant teacher will work with him/her to ensure that essential concepts are reviewed.